 Weight: 160-205 lbs | Height: 6 feet | Type: Freestanding | Materials: Leather, foam | Shades: Black, white | Age Range: Teen/adult | Pre-filled?: No

 Last Punch Heavy Duty Punching Bag

-This 3.3-foot punching bag is customizable and best for beginners and young boxers.
+This 48" punching bag is customizable and best for beginners and young boxers.
 Since it comes unfilled, you choose the fill type, weight, and feel.
 From old clothes to sand to a combination of the two, filling it yourself saves on shipping and helps customize the experience.
 When it comes to safe and secure mounting, the punching bag comes with heavy-duty steel chains and double-end loops for increased resistance and functionality.
 It also features a canvas exterior to enhance its long-lasting durability and provide you with a quality workout.

 Century Wavemaster XXL Training Bag